 What are the eligible expenses for the R&D tax credit?

-Once we’ve determined you’ve met the criteria, we’ll begin assessing the three eligible expenses associated with the activity, which are:
+Once we’ve determined that you’ve met the criteria, we’ll begin assessing the eligible expenses associated with the activity, which are:

-- Wages for any employee directly supporting or supervising the R&D activities.
+- Wages for any employee performing R&D activities, as well as those directly supporting or supervising the R&D activities.

 - Expenses associated with any outside service used during the research process from contract engineers, consultants, developers, outside lab testing, or the like.

-After adding up the qualified expenses, we determine the credit by comparing your R&D spend for the current tax year to the average spent over the last three tax years.
+After adding up the qualified expenses, there are two ways to compute a credit.
+The most common way is that we compare your R&D spend for the current tax year to the average spent over the last three tax years.
 As long as more than half of the three-year average is spent, you can expect to receive an R&D tax credit.

 What activities don’t qualify for the R&D tax credit?